4b1ss4l/rbx-name-sniper-web/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+⚠️ This project is under a custom restrictive license.
+Please read [LICENSE.txt](./LICENSE.txt) for usage terms.

 ## ⚠️ Disclaimer